 We chose the original Bear Mattress instead of the other mattresses that Bear offers because it’s the firmest of the three.
 It’s supportive enough for back sleepers and stomach sleepers alike, while still providing enough support to keep your body healthy.

 Let’s look inside the Bear mattress:

-- The layer underneath is made from cooling graphite-gel foam.
-It works to absorb the excess body heat and disperse it into the layers below.
+- The comfort layer underneath is made from cooling graphite-gel foam.
+It works to absorb excess body heat and disperse it into the layers below.
 The graphite-gel is also great at relieving pressure points as it conforms to your body.

 - Then comes a layer of transitional support foam.
-It aids the layer above in relieving pressure points and it keeps the spine aligned.
+It aids the layer above in relieving pressure points and keeps the spine aligned.

 - Last comes the high-density poly-foam base.
 This layer provides the mattress with durability and supports the layers above.

-The Bear mattress is definitely suitable for stomach sleepers.
+The Bear Mattress is definitely suitable for stomach sleepers.
 Rated at 7 out of 10 on the firmness scale, it provides enough support to the hips without misaligning the spine.
 However, if you’re a heavy sleeper, going for something firmer would be better.
 Amerisleep AS1 would suit your needs better.

 Although there aren’t any zoned support layers inside the Bear mattress, it still provides good pressure point relief.
 The graphite-gel infused foam adds some response while the transitional poly-foam provides some contouring and pressure point support.

 The graphite-gel infused poly-foam allows a certain amount of cooling.
 However, the overall design of this mattress is not the most breathable.
 The Bear mattress provides some temperature control.
 But if you tend to sleep a little hotter, you might find yourself uncomfortable on this mattress.